rickshibata/Profile-Site/_pages/about.md

 <br/>
 <br/>
 <br/>
 When I'm not studying, I enjoy traveling and going out on backpacking trips.
-My hobbies also include reading, practicing the bass guitar and cooking.
+My hobbies also include photography, sketching, reading, practicing the bass guitar and cooking.
 I currently hold a SSI Open Water Diver license and 3-kyu in Kendo.
 I love learning new things to do and am always picking up new hobbies.